Reversexe/Verse-hwidspoofer/README.md

 3. **Fast Setup**
    - Once license redeemed, you receive detailed steps in a support ticket.
-   - The entire woofing process takes ~15-30 minutes.
+   - The entire spoofing process takes ~15-30 minutes.
    - Same day return to gaming with your friends.

 4. **Privacy & Security**